 Master's International Program Requirements

 Masters International is a unique program with requirements different from a traditional MPH program at Tulane.
-These requirements are the same across all departments that offer the MPH/MSPH.
+These requirements are the same across all departments that offer the MPH or MSPH.
+The program is only available at the School of Public Health and Tropical Medicine

-- Completion of 42 hours of academic coursework
+- Completion of academic coursework required for degree (45 credits)

 - Monthly Seminars throughout the school year